Edu3Games (EGN) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Edu3Games Historical Price

-According to the latest data gathered on Edu3Games live price page, the current price of Edu3Games is 0.015179USD.
+According to the latest data gathered on Edu3Games live price page, the current price of Edu3Games is 0.014258USD.
 The circulating supply of Edu3Games(EGN) is

 In the past 24 hours, Edu3Games has shown a price movement of